 Dram Shop Liability in South Carolina

 South Carolina recognizes dram shop claims; however, the state does not have specific dram shop laws.
 Instead, claims are authorized by the South Carolina Supreme Court.
 The claims are civil, so the liability of the defendant can only be expressed in terms of monetary damages.
 The most common law used in dram shop cases is S.C.
-Code Ann. §61-4-580, which prohibits the sale of alcohol persons under the age of 21 and the sale of alcohol to an intoxicated person.
+Code Ann. §61-4-580, which prohibits the sale of alcohol to persons under the age of 21 and the sale of alcohol to an intoxicated person.

 One of the reasons dram shop claims are in place is to reduce the number of drunk drivers on the road.
 Bars are supposed to stop serving customers who are obviously or visibly intoxicated.
 While bodies process alcohol differently based on weight, sex, food consumption, and more, clear signs of inebriation include slurred speech, glassy, bloodshot eyes, impaired fine-motor skills, slowed reaction time, incoherent speech, and impaired judgment.